tireddy2/pqc_uta/draft-ietf-uta-pqc-app.md

    2. SecP256r1MLKEM768: Combines the classical SecP256r1 key exchange with the ML-KEM-768 Post-Quantum Key Encapsulation Mechanism.
    3. SecP384r1MLKEM1024: Combines the classical SecP384r1 key exchange with the ML-KEM-1024 Post-Quantum Key Encapsulation Mechanism.

-* Pure Post-Quantum Key Exchange: For deployments that require exclusively Post-Quantum key exchange, {{!I-D.ietf-tls-mlkem-key-agreement}} defines the following standalone NamedGroups for Post-Quantum key agreement in TLS 1.3: ML-KEM-512, ML-KEM-768, and ML-KEM-1024.
+* Pure Post-Quantum Key Exchange: For deployments that require exclusively Post-Quantum key exchange, {{!I-D.ietf-ietf-tls-mlkem}} defines the following standalone NamedGroups for Post-Quantum key agreement in TLS 1.3: ML-KEM-512, ML-KEM-768, and ML-KEM-1024.

 Hybrid Key Exchange is generally preferred over pure PQC key exchange because it provides defense-in-depth by combining the strengths of both classical and PQC algorithms.
 This ensures continued security, even if one algorithm is compromised during the transitional period.